OpenVZ/libprlcommon/README.md

 =============

-Virtuozzo Common Libraries is a set of libraries used in other Virtuozzo components providing common for them functionality:
+Virtuozzo Common Libraries is a set of libraries used in other Virtuozzo components providing common functionality for them:

 - HostUtils - a set of common functions for host information gathering/parsing;
 - IOService - common transport classes;